MolSSI-Education/python-package-best-practices/_episodes/05-package-structure.md

 ### Molecule
-Our last function is `build_bond_list` which is not particularly related to any of our other functions (docstring added).
+Our last function is `build_bond_list`, which is not particularly related to any of our other functions.
 The name `functions.py` does not really give a lot of information about what is available in the module.
 We can rename the module to something more fitting, say `molecule.py`.
+We also add a docstring.
 ```
 def build_bond_list(coordinates, max_bond=1.5, min_bond=0):
     """